Adaptive behavior (ecology): Importance

 It has been proven that adaptive behavior is crucial in the process of natural selection, and thus is important in the evolutionary process.
 Species that possess positive adaptive behaviors will inherently acquire evolutionary advantages.
 For example, adaptive behavior is a mechanism of population stabilization.
 In natural communities, organisms are able to interact with each other creating complex food webs and predator-prey dynamics.
 Adaptive behavior helps modulate the dynamics of feeding relationships by having a direct effect on their feeding traits and strategies.
 These adaptive behaviors allow for resilience and resistance in the face of disturbances and a changing environment.
 In ecology, the coexistence of organisms in natural ecosystems and the stability of populations are central topics.
 Currently, we live in a world experiencing great changes at a fast rate, mostly due to anthropogenic impacts on organisms and the environment.
 By studying adaptive behavior one can understand ecosystem complexity – how it emerges, how it evolves, and how it can be maintained.

 Measurement

 An organism's behavioral strategies and ability to adapt will determine how they respond under different environmental conditions.
 Fitness is a common measure of adaptive success, and can be defined as the number of descendants left over after a group exhibits a particular behavioral strategy.
-Successful strategies will result in increased survival and reproduction, which in turn can be characterized as a profitable behavioral adaption.
+Successful strategies will result in increased survival and reproduction, which in turn can be characterized as a profitable behavioral adaptation.